iggyvolz/ablento/README.md

 A package ends in .pkg.yaml
 ## name
 Name of the package
-## version
-Version of the package

-If a build with the same version exists, it may ignore any changes and treat the package as already built.

-If omitted, the package will be rebuilt every time.
 ## from
 Package that this should build from.
-## source/sources
+## source
 Source or list of sources.
-Can be either a list or a single entry.
-If an entry is a string, all defaults are used except name.
+Of the form: name:destination,name:destination (destination may be omitted)
 ### name
 Name of the source
 ### destination